Working method

 TA projects

-In TA projects, complex topics of scientific and technological development are examind using a broad analytic approach.
-These topics can also have a pronounced cross-sectional character and are of long-term importance to society.
-The guiding principle of comprehensive sustainable development forms a central orientation for the analysis and assessment of scientific-technological, economic and social future potentials as well as associated options for research and political action.
+TA projects examine complex issues of scientific and technological development using a broad analytical approach.
+These topics may also have a pronounced cross-sectional character and be of long-term importance for society.
+The guiding principle of comprehensive sustainable development forms a central orientation for the analysis and assessment of scientific-technological, economic and social future potentials as well as the associated options for research and political action.

 Monitoring

-Relevant partial aspects of the change in science, technology and society (e.g. state of research and development, regulation, international comparisons) and their possible effects are examined in monitoring projects with a thematic focus.
+Relevant aspects of change in science, technology and society (e.g. state of research and development, regulation, international comparisons) and their possible impacts are examined in monitoring projects with a thematic focus.

 Innovation analyses

-Innovation analyses deal with fields with particular dynamics of the innovation process in scientific-technical and social terms, which can be expected to have a large application potential and can therefore have a particularly strong influence on the structural change of the economy, science and society.
+Innovation analyses are concerned with areas where the innovation process is particularly dynamic in scientific-technical and social terms, where a high application potential can be expected, and which can therefore have a particularly strong influence on structural change in the economy, science and society.

 Horizon scanning/technology foresight is used to observe scientific and technological trends at an early stage of their development and to place them in the context of societal debates in order to identify innovation signals as early as possible and to assess their relevance.
-The focus is on topics to be determined by the TA rapporteur group in each case, which reflect scientific and technological trends and/or specific areas of societal need.
-To a certain extent, horizon scanning is also carried out on an open-topic basis.
-Results from horizon scanning appear as topic profiles.
+The focus is on topics identified by the TA rapporteur group, reflecting scientific and technological trends and/or specific areas of societal need.
+In addition, foresight activities include forward-looking analyses of potential vulnerabilities of infrastructure systems (Resilience radar) to enable the development of viable resilience strategies (Resilience check).
+The results of the Horizon Scanning, the Resilience Radar and the Resilience Check will be made available to the Rapporteur Group in the form of Thematic Brief Profiles, a Foresight Report and a Resilience Dossier.

 Discourse analysis and dialogue with societal actors

-The promotion of public dialogue and the facilitation of opinion formation in society are an important part of parliamentary TA.
-A systematic exchange of experiences and opinions with societal actors in the German Bundestag is of particular importance in the identification and structuring of topics and in the public discussion of the results.
-With the help of participatory discourse analyses, attitudes and debates with regard to future demand and action requirements are investigated in a representative manner in order to be able to systematically consider societal needs and positions in TA studies.
-Selected empirical surveys are published in the TAB-Sensor series.
+Promoting public dialogue and facilitating the formation of opinion in society is an important part of parliamentary technology assessment.
+A systematic exchange of experiences and opinions with societal actors in the German Bundestag is particularly important for the identification and structuring of topics and the public discussion of the results.
+With the help of participatory discourse analyses, attitudes and debates on future needs and requirements for action are investigated in a representative manner, in order to be able to systematically consider societal needs and positions in TA studies.
+Selected empirical studies have been published in the TAB-Sensor series.

 International cooperation

-Cooperation in the »European Parliamentary Technology Assessment Network« (EPTA) forms the basis for strengthening international parliamentary technology assessment throughout Europe and beyond.
+Participation and cooperation in the "European Parliamentary Technology Assessment Network" (EPTA) forms the basis for strengthening international parliamentary technology assessment in and beyond Europe.